pypeit/PypeIt/doc/fluxing.rst

 ---------------------------
 If you encounter this error when doing flux calibration with the IR algorithm, please do the following steps:

- - Download the atmosphere telluric models at `this link <https://drive.google.com/open?id=1x5d2_L8pwLDmvvoFUCa-vIoluv3GpowA>`_
+ - Download the atmosphere telluric models at `this link <https://drive.google.com/open?id=1x5d2_L8pwLDmvvoFUCa-vIoluv3GpowA>`_.
-   If you do not find one specified for your instrument, you can use the Maunakea one as a proximation.
+   If you do not find a specified model for your observatory, you can use the Maunakea model as a proximation.
 It includes a large grid of different parameters and should be good enough for most purposes.
  - Put the telluric models into the directory: your_path/Pypeit/pypeit/data/telluric
  - Write the filename of the corresponding file for your observatory in the parameter telgridfile (i.e. keck_lris_sens.txt), e.g. ::